proscrumdev/battleship-python/README.md

 # Getting started

-This project requires Python 3.6.
+This project requires Python 3.6 or newer.
 To prepare to work with it, pick one of these
 options:

 ## Linux and macOS